cake-contrib/Cake.Gradle/README.md

 ## Word of caution

 Cake and Gradle are both task runners.
-I consider it bad practice to call one taks runner out of another.
+I consider it bad practice to call one task runner out of another.
 It would be better to only have one tool per concern (i.e. task running) - but sometimes this is not feasible.